-Instead of sending all that data to the cloud for processing, why not stick a mini-computer on the product, and process that data locally.
+Instead of sending all that data to the cloud for processing, why not stick a mini-computer on the product and process that data locally?
 If anomalies show up, then that message is sent to the IoT platform.
-Yet, you need something more than just a mini-computer to stick on the product.
-You need your IoT model and its runtime environment so it can run locally instead of on the cloud.
-This capability as part of ThingWorx Foundation.
+However, you may need something more than just a mini-computer to stick on the product.
+You need your IoT model and its runtime environment to run locally, instead of in the cloud.
+This capability is part of ThingWorx Foundation.
 Note that the entire platform can be run at the edge.
 That means you don’t send any data anywhere.
 It is a use case that is applicable.

 Getting Deep Insights from Product Data

 While it isn’t as big of a buzzword now, big data is still a problem.
-I’ve known many companies that have instrumented their products with a ton of sensors and starting capturing monumental amounts of data.
-There is a problem with capturing all that information in terms of storage and network connectivity.
-That’s true.
+I’ve known many companies that have instrumented their products with a ton of sensors and started capturing monumental amounts of data.
+There is definitely an issue with storing all of that information in terms of network connectivity.
 But the bigger problem is taking the time to meaningfully analyze that data.
 In some cases, you literally don’t have enough time to look at that data manually.
 This is where machine learning comes into play.

-This form of Artificial Intelligence uses statistical algorithms to see patterns in data.
-In that way, the software learns to recognize the precursors in the data, allowing it to predict what will happen next.
+This form of artificial intelligence uses statistical algorithms to see patterns in data.
+In that way, the software learns to recognize precursors in the data, allowing it to predict what will happen next.
 In the context of IoT and smart, connected products, that could means a huge variety of things.
-Most obviously, it can predict the failure of a product in the field so you can proactively service the product, allowing companies to deliver zero downtime.
-But this concept can be applied to a huge range of other applications.
-It might mean proactively changing the parameters of a control system to more tightly control the ranges of product operation.
+Most obviously, the software can predict the failure of a product in the field so that you can proactively service the product, allowing companies to deliver zero downtime.
+Clearly, this concept can be applied to a huge range of applications.
+It might mean proactively changing the parameters of a control system in order to more tightly control the ranges of product operation.

 Manual and automated analytical capabilities are delivered through ThingWorx Analytics.

 There’s more to the ThingWorx platform.
-There’s ThingWorx Navigate that allows a user to view information from multiple enterprise systems in one place, which is more applicable to engineering than you might think.
+There’s ThingWorx Navigate, allowing a user to view information from multiple enterprise systems in one place, which is more applicable to engineering than you might think.
 There’s ThingWorx Asset Advisor, which is a pre-packaged application to remotely monitor connected equipment.
-There are a number of Augmented Reality (AR) and Virtual Reality (VR) solutions including Vuforia Engine, Vuforia Studio, and Vuforia Chalk.
-I’ll write about a number of these solutions in other posts but exclude them here because they don’t directly relate to connecting your smart, connected product to an IoT platform.
+There are a number of Augmented Reality (AR) and Virtual Reality (VR) solutions, including Vuforia Engine, Vuforia Studio and Vuforia Chalk.
+I’ll write about a number of these solutions in other posts but exclude them here because they don’t directly relate to connecting your smart product to an IoT platform.